Sexual Harassment Reports and Investigations

 Revising the Plan

-The investigation plan will be fluid and must be updated as the investigation proceeds.
+The investigation plan will be fluid and should be updated as the investigation proceeds.
 When new evidence is discovered, or new witnesses come to light, that information should be added to the plan.
 Similarly, the plan should be updated with itinerary and notification changes.

 Step 5.
 Interviews

 Once an investigation plan is in place, the SHO will need to direct their focus to interviewing witnesses.
-Whenever possible, the SHO should have a second person, who is trained in investigations, with them during interviews.
-Additionally, the SHO should never interview more than one witness at a time – each witness should be interviewed separately.

-If interviewing a union employee, the SHO should refer to the agency’s collective bargaining agreement and notify employees in writing that they have a right to union representation at the interview, if applicable.
+If it is feasible, DCHR highly encourages agencies to tape-record interviews with witnesses to ensure record accuracy.
 Some agencies require investigators to obtain written statements or affidavits after an interview.
-If it is feasible, DCHR highly encourages agencies to tape-record interviews with witnesses to ensure record accuracy.
+The SHO should never interview more than one witness at a time – each witness should be interviewed separately.

+If interviewing a union employee, the SHO should work with the agency General Counsel to refer to the agency’s collective bargaining agreement and notify employees in writing that they have a right to union representation at the interview, if applicable.
+Always work with your General Counsel if you encounter any issues from a union.

 TIP!
 The SHO should write down anticipated questions before interviewing a witness.
 This practice will give the interview direction and will ensure that all necessary topics and questions will be addressed.